Mladen Kašćelan: Club

 In August 2011, he was loaned to ŁKS Łódź on a one-year deal.

 In January 2012, he was loaned to PFC Ludogorets Razgrad on a half-year deal.

 International

 Kašćelan made his debut for Montenegro in a June 2009 FIFA World Cup qualification match away against Cyprus and has earned a total of 25 caps, scoring no goals.
 His final international was a May 2016 friendly match against Turkey.

+Coaching career

+On 3 August 2023, Kašćelan was hired as an assistant coach by Russian Premier League club Pari Nizhny Novgorod.

 Personal life

 Mladen is married to Serbian model, Marijana Križanović Kašćelan.
 They got married on June 5 in the luxurious hotel "Splendid" in Montenegro.
 Many people attending the wedding compared it with the royal wedding that marked the year.